benaclejames/VRCFaceTracking/README.md

 ![](https://i.imgur.com/KZRweT7.png)

 **Please make sure you disable the built in simulated eye tracking in your avatar descriptor**.
 This will almost certainly mess with things if left on.
 Personally, I've also had some issues with blink blendshapes being overrided by my gesture layer so if you can see your eyes fine but others see them half closed, I would reccomend removing your Additive layer so the default is not applied.
 It should say "None (Runtime Animator Controller)" if it's removed correctly.

+Feel free to [consult the wiki](https://github.com/benaclejames/VRCFaceTracking/wiki/Eye-Tracking-Setup) for a setup guide and more info as to what each parameter does

 ### Lip Parameters